Thomascountz/micropython_i2c_lcd/README.md

 lcd.marquee_text("Hello...", 1, 0.2)
 ```

-And to control the cursor and display:
+To control the cursor and display:

 ```python
 lcd.cursor_on()